 Best cycles to use to wash cloth nappies in an Intuitive Eco, and how to set a favourite cycle.

-This shows an example of ‘nappy chilli’ – a load with too many nappies and not enough water.
-The nappies all move together in a solid clump and don’t have enough room to rub against each other and get clean.
+This shows an example of ‘chilli’ a load, with too many nappies and not enough water.
+The nappies move together in a solid mass and don’t have enough space to rub against each other to get clean.
 To fix it, either remove some of the laundry, or set a higher water level, and check again.

-This shows an example of ‘nappy soup’ – a load with not enough nappies and too much water.
-The nappies float quite freely around in the water and don’t rub together with enough friction to get clean.
+This shows an example of ‘soup’ a loading with not enough nappies and too much water.
+The nappies float quite freely around in the water, there isn’t enough friction between the items to get clean.
 To fix it, add more laundry, or choose a lower water level, and check again.